gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 "Will you be returning this evening?" the guardsman asked me.

 I nodded to Rojyar.
 "Perhaps near the middle hour," he replied.
 "The honored mistress will send me for you."
-The guardsman nodded to him (though he should have nodded to me), waited for us to enter, and went upon his way.
+The guardsman nodded, waited for us to enter, and went upon his way.

 Shau Sheu's houseman led me across her front courtyard to the rear of her house.
 I had been visiting her salon for fifteen years, but had never been into its